JoaoGeraldes/npm-package-boilerplate/README.md

 # 🔎 Description
 **NPM Package Boilerplate: The Quick Start Kit for Lazy Geniuses!**

 Welcome to the ultimate boilerplate for those who want to get straight to the coding action without the hassle!
 This setup is so smooth, you might start believing in magic.
-Pre-configured with **TypeScript** and automatic **minification**, it’s the perfect toolkit for anyone who wants to pretend they did all the hard work themselves.
+Pre-configured with **TypeScript** and automatic **minification**, it’s the perfect toolkit for anyone who wants to get the boring stuff out of the way with minimal effort.

 **Start your npm package library today!** 🚀